 2. State Your Case

 First, let us know in detail exactly how the other party has failed to follow through with the sale of this digital asset.
 In order for us to make a judgment, please be brief but give specific evidence.
 If you feel you haven’t received something that was promised to you, please show in the listing where it was stated that a certain good was owed to you.
-Please include screenshots if necessary.
+Make sure to include screenshots if necessary.

 3. Right of Reply

 Then, following your submission, the other party will be given 72 hours to present their side of the story.
 If they don't respond, then the dispute may be found in your favour.

 Please note: Given the defendant remains unresponsive, Flippa will send email notifications to remind the defendant to reply to the dispute.
 The dispute must be replied to within the Dispute Resolution field in the Sales Completion Area.

 Finally, based on both stories, Flippa's Marketplace Integrity Team will make a decision on the dispute.
 The dispute may either be Resolved or Canceled.

 - If the dispute is found in either 'neither party' or 'seller's' favour then the seller will have the option to re-list for free and the success fee will be waived/refunded.
 If feedback was left for the listing, it will be removed from the party's profile.

 Along with this, the listing, upon dispute the dispute being resolved, will go into Post Auction Negotiation (or PAN).
 Within PAN, the seller can make an offer to all interested parties, or alternatively, any interested parties can make a single offer to the seller.

 If an outbound or inbound offer is accepted, then said bidder is declared the winner of the auction.